-Use international events to DSAC Number of Global South Africans 19 GSA Activations annually 17 GSA Activations promote advocacy amongst South Africans living abroad (GSA) activations implemented Greening of public spaces through the Community Works Programme DCOG Number of greening projects per district and maintained as part of the Community Works 88 CWP sites where greening done through implementation and maintenance of vegetable gardens and parks annually 200 CWP sites where greening done through implementation and maintenance of vegetable gardens and parks.
+Promoting active citizenry and leadership part of the Community Works Programme and maintenance of vegetable gardens and parks annually vegetable gardens and parks.
 Promote participation in sport and recreation by facilitating opportunities for people to share space and by providing equipment and/ or attire to schools, hubs and clubs DSAC Number of people actively participating in organised sport and active recreation events 2 034 820 by March 2024 3 616 679 DSAC Number of sport and recreation promotion campaigns and events implemented 40 by 2024 14 Develop talented athletes by providing them with opportunities to excel at DSAC Number of learners in the national school sport Championships per year.
-25 000 by 2024 42 355 the national school sport championships and by supporting DSAC Number of athletes supported by the sports academies 18 500 by 2024 25 037
+25 000 by 2024 42 355 the national school sport championships and by supporting athletes through the sports academies DSAC Number of athletes supported by the sports academies 18 500 by 2024 25 037 Support high performance athletes to achieve success in international sport DSAC Number of athletes supported through the scientific support programme per year 400 by 2024 921